kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

 7. iptables -t nat  -A POSTROUTING -s 127.0.0.1/32 -d 10.0.0.2/32 -m comment --comment "KubeVirt VM Forward" -j SNAT --to-source `ifconfig eth0 | grep inet | awk '{print $2}'
 ```

-Now lets explain every one of this lines:
+Now let's explain every one of these lines:

 1. Remove istio ingress connection rule that send all the ingress traffic directly to the envoy proxy (our vm traffic is ingress traffic for our pod)
 2. Allow ingress connection with spice port to get our libvirt process running in the pod